carlsverre/bitr/README.md

 Readme
 ======

-This will eventually be filled out...
-All you need to know is that this project uses node.js (which you will need to get) and then you have to initialize the submodules in the repo:
+Dependencies:

+  * node.js (nodejs.org)

+Clone the repo then run the following commands to grab the submodules

 	$ git submodule init
 	$ git submodule update

-The final step is coping conf.js.example to conf.js and filling it out.
+The final step is copying conf.js.example to conf.js and filling it out.

 Then just run "node bitr.js" and your off to the races!